eduardogott/HyperBot-Java/README.md

 ### Running
 #### Windows
-Run it using executing run.bat or running `mvn exec:java` on cmd
+Run it using executing run.bat or running `mvn exec:java -e` on cmd.
+> [!INFO] if you want the log messages to be color coded in the console, you have to run it with `-DLOG4J_SKIP_JANSI=false`!
 #### Linux/macOS/WSL
-Run it using executing run.sh or running `mvn exec:java` on terminal
+~~Run it using executing run.sh or running `mvn exec:java -e` on terminal.~~

 > [!WARNING]
 > Not tested on Linux, WSL nor MacOS.
 ### Contribution
 `Can I contribute with the project?`

 **Absolutely!** You are invited to contribute and have your name in the contributors below!
-Feel free to fork it and do your changes, as well as PRs!
+Feel free to work on it the way you want, as it is under [MIT License](./LICENSE).